indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

 ## ~/.chef

-This is the default location where Chef looks for machine specific settings.
-This folder is not on the server.
+This is the default location where Chef / Knife (?) looks for machine specific settings.
+This folder is not on the server, as I initially imagined.
+This is my knife.rb configuration file.

-Create a knife.rb configuration file.
-Mine was simple until I upgrading knife-solo.

 {% highlight ruby %}
 knife[:provisioning_path] = "/home/root/solo"

 cookbook_path [
-    "../common-cookbooks",
     './cookbooks',
-    "site-cookbooks"]
+    'site-cookbooks']

-role_path     nil
+role_path     "roles"
 data_bag_path "data_bags"
 encrypted_data_bag_secret "#{ENV['HOME']}/.chef/motion_secret"
 {% endhighlight %}

-This is necessary for knife solo because Chef was built to run on it's own dedicated server.
+This file might be necessary for knife solo because Chef was built to run on it's own dedicated server.